Gluten-Free Halloween Candy List from a Celiac Mom (2024)

 Please remember that ingredients can change at any time.
 This information is accurate for the following candy in the United States at the time of writing.
 Refer to the manufacturer links mentioned in this post, the actual candy packages, and the 7 tips at the end of this post.

-These Halloween Reese’s Peanut Butter Franken-Cups top the list for a couple of reasons.
+Werewolf Tracks top this list for a couple of reasons:

-First, Reese’s Peanut Butter Cups are a hit with the candy crowd.
-Good news!
+First, Reese’s Peanut Butter Cups are a hit with the candy crowd and commonly appear in Halloween buckets.
 Regular Reese’s Peanut Butter Cups are labeled gluten-free.
-Even better, at last count, 98 varieties of Reese’s products are on Hershey’s gluten-free list.
+In fact, at last count, 73 varieties of Reese’s products are on Hershey’s gluten-free list.
+The gluten-free label is even on the individually-wrapped peanut butter cups, so you can check each candy!

-Second, they are a seasonal version of this popular treat.
+Second, Werewolf Tracks are a seasonal version of this popular treat.
 Usually, seasonal versions of Reese’s, like the pumpkin, bat, and ghost-shaped Reese’s are produced on shared lines during busy holiday production and are not labeled gluten-free.

-So, this Halloween green-colored cup is a truly special Halloween treat!
+So, this Halloween-themed peanut butter cup is a truly special Halloween treat!

 Jelly Belly Candy Corn

-While most candy corn has no gluten ingredients, it is can be at risk of cross-contamination due to shared equipment.
+While most candy corn has no gluten ingredients, there can be at risk of cross-contamination due to shared equipment.

 Jelly Belly Candy Corn, however, is gluten-free according to the manufacturer.